anuraghh88/anuraghh88/README.md

 - 💻 I’m passionate about *Web Development, **Java*, and exploring new tech
 - 🌱 Currently learning *DSA, **JavaFX*, and improving my backend skills
 - 🚀 Tools I use: VS Code, IntelliJ IDEA, Eclipse, MySQL Workbench
-- 📄 Know more about me on [LinkedIn](https://www.linkedin.com/in/anurag-gaur-aab5b6246/)

 ---